bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- heavy intensity rain
+- light rain
-- 74% humidity
+- 70% humidity
 - 6 mph wind

-21.2 inches of rain in the past 24 hours
+24 inches of rain in the past 24 hours

 ## Temperature Comparison